m-ou-se/pong/README.md

 # Pong

-A Linux program that replies to `ping` but modifies the payload of the ICMP package to get lower ping times in some `ping` implementations.
+A Linux program that replies to `ping` but modifies the payload of the ICMP packet to get lower ping times in some `ping` implementations.

 See
 - https://twitter.com/m_ou_se/status/1480184730058375176